CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 The MGF output should contain the "SCANS" header, and it must correspond to the identifier of the "row ID".
 It has to be unique, and can be non sequential.

-### Metaboscape
+### MetaboScape

+#### For MetaboScape 5.0

 The feature quantification table (.CSV file, comma separated) should include columns with the following header:

+1. SHARED_NAME
-1. FEATURE_ID
+2. FEATURE_ID
-2. RT
+3. RT
-3. PEPMASS
+4. PEPMASS
+5. CCS (optional, only tims/PASEF data)
+6. SIGMA_SCORE
+7. NAME_METABOSCAPE
+8. MOLECULAR_FORMULA
+9. ADDUCT
+10. KEGG
+11. CAS
-4. MaxIntensity
+12. MaxIntensity

-For ion mobility data, it must include a "CCS" column.
+13. {GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape)
+14. Sample Intensities

-All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF)
+All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF).
+The columns "FEATURE_ID", "RT", "PEPMASS", "MaxIntensity" are mandatory.
+Important: In the metadata table, the filename MUST NOT HAVE the extension suffixe indicated.

+#### Earlier versions of MetaboScape (<5.0)

+The feature quantification table (.CSV file, comma separated) should include columns with the following header:

+1. SHARED_NAME
+2. FEATURE_ID
+3. RT
+4. PEPMASS
+5. NAME
+6. MOLECULAR_FORMULA
+7. ADDUCT
+8. KEGG
+9. CAS
+10. {GroupName}_MeanIntensity (0-n times, dependent on the groups defined in MetaboScape)
+11. Sample Intensities

+Sample headers are including the file format extension ".d".
+The columns "FEATURE_ID", "RT", "PEPMASS", "CAS" are mandatory.
+Important: In the metadata table, the filename MUST HAVE the ".d" extensionsuffixe.

 ### Progenesis QI